kartena/gsd-osmify/README.md

 * Import [Lantmäteriets GSD data](http://www.lantmateriet.se/Kartor-och-geografisk-information/Kartor/Sverigekartor/GSD-Sverigekartor-vektor/) from Shape files to PostGis
 * Package (parts of) the data in a form that more resembles OpenStreetMap's structure, particularily to be able to use MapBox's [OSM Bright](https://github.com/mapbox/osm-bright) styling with as few modifications as possible.

+In addition to the GSD data, it actually also supports [Fastighetskartan](https://www.lantmateriet.se/sv/Kartor-och-geografisk-information/Kartor/Fastighetskartan/), although not a part of GSD.

 Requirements
 ------------